Liam O'Donnell: Career

 O'Donnell wrote and produced the 2010 film Skyline.

+In 2017, O'Donnell wrote and produced his directorial debut, Beyond Skyline, the sequel to Skyline.
+O'Donnell would return to direct another sequel with Skylines (2020).

 In June 2021, it was announced O'Donnell will direct The Wreck, a shark attack thriller about a group of old college friends who reunite on a Caribbean scuba diving trip exploring the wreckage of a WWII battleship and find themselves trapped inside the underwater labyrinth of rusted metal surrounded by great white sharks.
-The movie is set to film in Malta in September 2021.
+The film began production in Malta in September 2021.